anonghosty/shadowserver_email_automation/docs/07_organization‐based-shadowserver-report-generator.md

 5. **Page footer with TLP:AMBER, reference, and page number**

 ---
-Run command below for statiscal data on all collections  in the knowledgebase related to shadowserver for today
+- Execute this command to retrieve statistical data on all collections within the knowledgebase related to Shadowserver for today's date:

 ```bash